Respond to a suspected data breach¶

 What data was involved.

-What you have done and what they can do.
+What has been done, and what they can do.

-Do not send notification through a channel that may be compromised.
-Do not delay notification to polish the language.
+Do not send notification through a channel that may be compromised, and do not delay it to polish the language.

-For NGOs holding beneficiary data: if disclosure to affected individuals would itself create a safety risk, consult your support organisation before notifying.
-The obligation to notify is real but so is the obligation not to put people in danger.
+For NGOs holding beneficiary data: where disclosure to affected individuals would itself create a safety risk, consult a support organisation before notifying.
+The obligation to notify is real, and so is the obligation not to put people in danger.

 Remediate¶

-Once you understand the scope and have contained the immediate damage:
+Once the scope is understood and the immediate damage contained:

 Fix the vulnerability or misconfiguration that allowed the breach.